MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/troubleshoot-sla-issues.md

 ### Reason

 The **SLAWarningAndExpiryMonitoringFlow** is required to move the **SLA KPI Instances** to nearing non-compliance or non-complaint state.
 This flow always works in the context of the user who activated the first SLA in the organization.
-It must be ensured that user activating the first SLA on the organization should have all the required licenses for flow execution.
+It must be ensured that the user activating the first SLA on the organization must have all the required licenses for the execution of the flow.

-If the user is missing any of the required licenses then the flow runs created for the corresponding SLA KPI Instance will fail with a license required error: "The user with SystermUserId = XXXX in OrganizationContext = YYYY is not licensed".
+If the user is missing any of the required licenses, then the flow runs created for the corresponding SLA KPI Instance will fail with a license required error: "The user with SystermUserId = XXXX in OrganizationContext = YYYY is not licensed".
 Thus, the SLA KPI Instance will never reach nearing non-compliance or non-compliant state.
 And the SLA KPI Instance timer will keep on running.

-Additionally, the current owner must have the required permissions with read and write access for SLAKPIInstance.
+Additionally, the current owner of the flow must have the required permissions with read and write access for SLAKPIInstance.

-If the current owner needs to be removed from the organization, it is recommended to first change the owner of the flow to another user.
-This new user must have all the required licenses as explained before.
-After, the new owner is added, the old owner can be removed.
-This ensures that the flow runs continue to be executed without an issue.
+If a user who is the current owner of the flow needs to be removed from the organization, it is recommended to first change the owner of the flow to another user.
+This new user must also have all the required permissions.
+Once, the new owner is added, the old owner can be removed.
+This ensures that the flow runs continue to be executed without any issue.

 ### Resolution